This guide contains general information about Employment Standards in British Columbia. Special rules apply to certain industries including:

 Individual factsheets are available on the special rules that apply in many of these industries.

-The minimum wage in British Columbia is as follows:
+The minimum wage in British Columbia is $10.25 per hour.

 Minimum wage applies to all employees regardless of how they are paid - hourly, salary, commission or other incentive basis.
 Salespersons on straight commission must be paid at least minimum wage for all hours worked in a pay period.